 About Me

-I didn’t set out to become a coach.
+I didn’t set out to become a leader or a coach.

-When I discovered my job was destroyed in the Lahaina fires, and my entire life had changed in a single day, I was in shock.
-I remember sitting at the pool at my apartment, grilling with coworkers because the power had been out all day.
-That’s when the news started coming in — more and more people showed up saying the fires were bad.
+When I discovered my job was destroyed in the Lahaina fires and my entire life had changed in a single day, I was in shock.
+I remember sitting out by the pool at my apartment, grilling with coworkers because the power had been out all day, and everyone needed food.
+That’s when the news started coming in.
+More and more people showed up, saying the fires were bad.

 Over the next 24 hours, the reality set in.
 We drove around looking for cell reception and found it at one spot on a beach.
 I called my friends back to let them know that I was alive.
-A friend who was leaving for two months offered us his place — a temporary safe haven.
-But I couldn’t forget about the hundreds people sleeping in cars, or my friends who had lost everything.
+A friend who was leaving for two months offered us his place as a temporary safe haven.
+With a sudden scarcity of resources, it was actually the most helpful thing that I could do at the time—not be an additional burden to the already strained system.
+But I couldn’t forget about the hundreds of people sleeping in cars and on the street, or my friends who had lost everything.
 I felt a strange kind of survivor’s guilt.
-I kept asking the Universe — asking Maui — How can I help?
+I kept asking the Universe, asking Maui… How can I help?
 What can I do?

 I didn’t become a coach because I wanted to.
 I became one because I had no other choice.

 Thirteen years ago, I got sober by looking in the mirror and begging, “God, please help me.”
-The Universe answered — and I stayed sober after years of trying and failing.
+The Universe answered, and I finally stayed sober after years of trying and failing.
 Five years into my healing journey, I felt called to help others heal, too.
 I made a pact with Mother Earth: I asked Her to make me a healer.
 She asked what I would offer in return.
-I told Her, my life in service.
+I told Her my life in service.
 She accepted — and from that moment on, my life was no longer just my own.

 When the Lahaina fires displaced my daughter and me, I knew I couldn’t go back to how things were.
 It wasn’t even possible.
 I asked again, How can I help?
 And the answer was clear: Start now.
 Share what you know.
 Start your business.
 Build a program.